DIJEXX/MessengerM/README.md

 Technologies:
 1. Spring Application Framework: This should be used to implement the web application.

-2. MySQL Database: The application should use this database to store user data.
+2. PostgreSQL Database: The application should use this database to store user data.

 3. HTML/CSS/Javascript: These are necessary to create the user interface and enable its functionality.